Successful subscription! Thank you

 Step 5: Master Flexibility in Arabic Words

-Arabic words have flexibility, meaning they change based on context.
+Arabic words have flexibility, meaning their endings change based on context.
 There are three main types:

 • Partly Flexible: Often non-Arabic names or place names, these words don’t show all grammatical endings.